Skip to main content

 Alaska’s voter registration deadline is at least 30 days before an election.

-You will need identification at your polling place.
-You do not have to show a photo ID.
+You will need identification at your polling place, but it doesn’t need to be a photo ID.
 Acceptable forms of identification include, but are not limited to, the following:

 • Voter ID card